This content has been machine translated dynamically.

 This document helps with the configuration of utilizing both Citrix Endpoint Management and Active Directory Federated Services (ADFS) as the Identity Provider (IdP) for a single Content Collaboration account.
 The resulting configuration allows the token signing certificate on the ADFS server to be the same as the SAML certificate on the Citrix Endpoint Management server.
 This provides a single Citrix Content Collaboration account to:

 - Use Citrix Endpoint Management as the IdP for MDX-wrapped apps.
-Providing a true single sign-on (SSO) experience from a mobile device using Citrix Files MDX applications.
+Providing a true single sign-on (SSO) experience from a mobile device using ShareFile MDX applications.

 - Use ADFS as the SAML IdP for SSO to webapps.